ruuda/blog/posts/build-system-insights.md

 run-in: ?
 ---

-The past few years saw the rise of a new generation of build systems, adding to the already plentiful collection of build tools.
+A new generation of build systems has been gaining popularity over the past few years, joining the already plentiful collection of build tools.
 Although these new build systems differ in origin and purpose, there are common themes to them.

-In the past month I ended up interacting with many different build systems, which got me thinking about the topic.
+Lately I ended up interacting with many different build systems, which got me thinking about the topic.
-At some point I realised that there are a few key principles that underlie a good build system.
+I started to realise that there are a few key principles that underlie a good build system.
 In this post I want to lay out some of the insights that changed my view about how build tooling should work.